IngeniousA/ImCurr/README.md

 #### Changelog:
 - **Cut** all features except file decryption/encryption
 - Improved **file encryption**: now you must set the **password** to the encrypted file to protect it from hacking
 - **Auto mode**.
 You don't have to remember the size of a segment if you turn on Auto Mode.
 Program will divide and shuffle segments automatically.
 However:
-  1. You still need to remember encryption password
+  a.
+You still need to remember encryption password
-  2. You can't decrypt file without knowing segment size if it was encrypted in non-automatic mode.
+  b.
+You can't decrypt file without knowing segment size if it was encrypted in non-automatic mode.

 Note.
 You can't decrypt files with ImCurr **0.3**, which were encrypted with ImCurr **0.2.1**